alxshelepenok/lumen/content/posts/fleek-leak-03.md

 ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMzBjZWY5ZGJkOTQwZDFjMDJkODk3M2VjODI2MzI3MjM5NGI3YTc3MCZjdD1n/KvD3fWqBEiZwyLjKu8/giphy.gif)

-The work we are doing with Custom Domains has been defined by a fundamental thing: building our services to be **event-based**.
-Meaning for any action that occurs, there will be a record of the action**!**
+The work we are doing with Custom Domains has been defined by a fundamental thing: **building our services to be event-based**.
+Meaning for any action that occurs, there will be a record of the action!

 Yes, at a glance, the Custom Domains feature will enable you to **map a site’s latest deployment to a CDN pull-zone**, which then you can use to use any DNS domain with your site on IPFS.
 In a nutshell, your sites will go from [https://ipfs.io/ipfs/QmPMo](https://ipfs.io/ipfs/QmPMo "https://ipfs.io/ipfs/QmPMo")[…](https://ipfs.io/ipfs/QmPMo%E2%80%A6).
 To _anycustomdomainyouwant_.com.